Somatic Experiencing

 How I Integrate Somatic Experiencing Into Intensive Work

 I do not use a one-size-fits-all approach.
 Every person's history, nervous system, and healing path are different, and the way I structure your intensive reflects that.
 I seamlessly integrate somatic Experiencing with EMDR and Internal Family Systems (IFS) to align the right approach with exactly what you need in the moment.
+EMDR and IFS are the primary engines driving your intensive work.
+Somatic Experiencing is the tool I bring in to deepen that work, helping your body catch up with what your mind is processing.

-During our intensive sessions, somatic Experiencing may look like:
+During our intensive sessions, Somatic Experiencing may look like:

 • Noticing areas of tension or constriction you have been overriding for years